GitLab Merge Blocked: Source Branch Behind Target

 • Ensures you’ve tested against the latest production code

-• All discussions must be resolved: Requires all comments addressed
+• All discussions must be resolved: All comments addressed

 • Source branch must be up to date: Blocks if behind target